samjones1001/clinic-api-test/README.md

   Return a results object that contains all of the partial_postcodes found and how many of them where found

 ## Dependencies
 * dependencies
 express

 * dev dependencies
 expect,
 mocha,
-supertest0.0"
+supertest

 ## Setup
 * clone the repo